-In order to complete this course successfully students must have a keen interest in sport and participate in extracurricular activities in school or as part of a club outside of school.
-It is essential that students have a keen interest in sport and have aspirations to pursue a career in the sporting sector.
+In order to complete this course successfully students must have a keen interest in sport and it is desirable that they participate in extra-curricular activities in school or as part of a club outside of school.
+Students who want to aspire to a career in the sporting sector should take this course.